-2.5.
-Parramatta Local Government Area
+2.5 Parramatta Local Government Area

-The City of Parramatta is located at the head of the Parramatta River 24km west of Sydney Harbour and covers an area of 61 square kilometres.
+The City of Parramatta is located at the head of the Parramatta River 24km west of Sydney Harbour and covers an area of 84 square kilometres.
 Parramatta takes its name from the Burramatta Clan, the traditional owners of this area.
 Parramatta was the first self-sustaining European settlement and the local community of today reflects the diversity of the broader Australian people.
-The City of Parramatta is the gateway to Western Sydney, an area that is home to 1 in 10 Australians.
+Parramatta is the gateway to Western Sydney, an area that is home to 1 in 10 Australians.
 It is the fastest growing region of NSW with the population projected to grow by another 600,000 by 2036.
-The City of Parramatta population is estimated to be 260,296 as of the 30th June 2021, and is forecast to grow to 487,037 by 2041.
+The Parramatta City population is estimated to be 256,729 as of the 30th June 2021, and is forecast to grow to 446,021 by 2041.

 Parramatta is home to Sydney's second CBD which contributes to the economic, social, cultural, health and educational sectors of the local area, as well as to Western and the Greater Sydney areas.
-The Parramatta LGA is a provider of medical, legal, educational and professional services, being the largest concentration of financial and business services institutions outside the Sydney CBD.
+The Parramatta LGA is a provider of medical, legal, educational and professional services, being the largest concentration of financial and business services institutions outside the Sydney CBD and home to over 60 government departments.

-These functions will only strengthen over the next twenty years as NSW government and Council plans for the city's future development are realised.
-Through a combination of urban renewal, rezoning and reuse of government land, up-zoning within the CBD and expansion of city boundaries, the residential and worker population will be significantly increased.
+These functions will strengthen over the next twenty years as NSW government and Council plans for the city's future development.
+Through a combination of urban renewal, rezoning and reuse of government land, up-zoning within the CBD as the residential and worker population significantly increases.